Probe electrospray ionization: Principle of operation

-Sequential Ionization
+Sequential ionization

-An interesting phenomenon observed with probe electrospray ionization is the sequential and exhaustive ionization of analytes with different surface activities.
+A phenomenon observed with probe electrospray ionization is the sequential and exhaustive ionization of analytes with different surface activities.
 During the development of PESI, it was discovered that analytes could be sequentially ionized throughout the electrospray, thus enabling a temporal separation of components within a sample.
 In normal ESI, the sample solution is typically continuously supplied through a capillary and the charged droplets contain all sample components, with more surface-active analytes being constantly preferentially ionized.
 In PESI, surface-active analytes are also preferentially ionized.
 However, as a finite droplet exists on the tip of the needle, following the depletion of surface-active analytes, the remaining components in the droplet can then be ionized and observed.
 This can result in the production of distinctively different mass spectra from a single sample over the application of the high voltage for just a few seconds.

 This effect offers a particular advantage in the analysis of analytes suffering from ion suppression effects.
 The presence of surface-active analytes or charged solvent additives can result in the suppressed ionization of analytes of interest, resulting in low sensitivity or the complete absence of the analyte.
 The effects of ion suppression can be minimized by reducing the complexity of the sample, for instance through sample extraction techniques such as solid phase extraction, or by separation of analytes of interest using chromatographic separation.
 However, these sample preparation steps can be laborious, time-consuming and expensive.
 PESI enables a reduction in ion suppression without the need for sample pre-treatment.
 By separating the ionization of different analytes, components causing ion suppression can be exhausted before enabling the ionization of components of interest.
 This has been demonstrated in a number of scenarios, including in the analysis of raw urine, with concentrated components such as creatinine ionization initially, followed by the appearance of previously undetected metabolites.